Dancer

 Qualifications

-More information on training to become a dancer, including possible sources of funding, is available in A Guide to Careers in Dance, produced by One Dance UK.
+More information on training to become a dancer and potential funding support is available from One Dance UK in A Guide to Careers in Dance.

 Skills